StreetCatLove/hellostreetcat/twitchai.md

 First navigate to the Settings and Privacy tab of Twitch settings.
 * <a href="https://www.twitch.tv/settings/security">Twitch Settings and Privacy Settings</a>

-Scroll to the bottom of the page, the second to the bottom setting will be "Training for Genereative AI", which is enabled by default.
+Scroll to the bottom of the page, the second to the bottom setting will be "Training for Generative AI", which is enabled by default.

 ![Twitch Settings Screenshot](https://streetcatlove.github.io/hellostreetcat/assets/img/tai.jpg){: .mx-auto.d-block :}

-Click the switch to disable the AI training setting.
+Click the switch to disable the AI training setting, it will appear grey when disabled.
 ![Twitch Setting Disabled Screenshot](https://streetcatlove.github.io/hellostreetcat/assets/img/taid.jpg){: .mx-auto.d-block :}